 In September 2021 he wrote the Daily Guides for the Magazine

-February 2022 he wrote the article, "Radical Self Love: Love In Me, As me, Is Me"
+In February 2022 he wrote the article, "Radical Self Love: Love In Me, As me, Is Me"

+He continues to be a highly sought-after guest minister, public speaker, keynote speaker, and more nationally and internationally, both in person and virtually.
+He has been a guest speaker for the New Thought Group in the UK via Zoom multiple times.
+He was one of several keynote speakers during one of CSL's VISTA conferences.
 He was asked to be the keynote for the 2021 Holmes Institute ministerial graduates in Orlando Florida but was unable to do so due to scheduling conflicts.

 He believes it is time for New Thought to be a well-known teaching and not the "best-kept secret" that many refer to it as and for the rugged individualism of New Thought to give way to compassionate and active interdependence and global engagement.

 In addition to his work as a minister and teacher of spiritual materials, he also teaches workshops and classes on various subject matters related to Empowered Living &Authentic living, Loving One's Self, New Thought Spirituality and LGBTQI, Communication, Holistic health and wellness, American Sign Language, and Acting.

 As an author, he recently completed the second draft of his third book which is a handbook based on living the life of a “spiritual warrior,” he has also recently wrapped up the first full draft of his 3rd book, and book 4 is 3/4 complete!

 His first two books are available on Amazon:

 Moving Mountains: The Journey of Transformation

 Visual Music: Interpreting Songs in American Sign Language